-Break Enable/Disable switch - When the switch is down (position 0), breaks are disabled.
-When the switch is up (position 1), breaks are enabled.
-When breaks are enabled, pressing $\frac{Break}{}$ on the console terminal halts the processor and transfers control to the console program.
-Using the console command SET CONTROLP, you can specify the control character, $\frac{Ctrl/P}{}$, rather than $\frac{Break}{}$ to initiate a break signal.
+Break Enable/Disable switch-When the switch is down (dot outside the circle), breaks are disabled.
+When the switch is up (dot inside the circle), breaks are enabled.
+When breaks are enabled, pressing Break on the console terminal halts the processor and transfers control to the console program.
+Using the console command SET CONTROLP, you can specify the control character, Cm/P, rather than Break to initiate a break signal.

 The Break Enable/Disable switch also controls what happens at power-up.
-When breaks are disabled (down, position 0), the system attempts to automatically boot software at power-up.
-When breaks are enabled (up, position 1), the system enters console mode (indicated by the >>>prompt) at power-up.
+When breaks are disabled (down, dot outside the circle), the system attempts to automatically boot software at power-up.
+When breaks are enabled (up, dot inside the circle), the system enters console mode (indicated by the (>>>) prompt) at power-up.

-Using the console command, SET HALT REBOOT OF SET HALT RESTART_REBOOT, you can set your system to automatically boot software after the system is halted due to pressing Break.
+Using the console commands, SET HALT REBOOT and SET HALT RESTART\REBOOT, you can set your system to override the Break Enable/Disable switch and automatically boot software after an error halt condition or power-up, even if breaks are enabled.